 Crews of volunteers will plead the manager of the business, asking to let them do something to rescue those unfortunate human beings who were waiting inside that mine for a slow death, horrible because of the hunger and thirst.
 The rescue finally started; but how slowly they worked!
 Besides, were they sure these miners were alive?
 Didn't they remember that the burgess did not give enough boards for lining the mine, so they could get better profits, and that precisely this one, where this catastrophe occurred, was the worst lined?
 Anyhow, good willing men were working, taking turns day and night.
-The families of the victims, in poverty, did not receive from the burgesses - owners of the mine, not even a fist full of corn so they could make some tortillas or some pudding, debeen suffering for some years from diabetes, and during his last days, he completely lost his sight.
+The families of the victims, in poverty, did not receive from the burgesses twenty he was given for writing articles that damaged the recruitment.
+He had been suffering for some years from diabetes, and during his last days, he completely lost his sight.
 He could have bought his freedom by confessing his regret; but this confession was impossible for a man of his nature.
 In the past months the organized workers from México had been agitating for Ricardo's liberty, and, upon learning of his death, the Capital's Parliament ordered the tribune to mourn.